-Brian A. Rosenthal is a partner in the New York office of Gibson, Dunn & Crutcher.
-He is a member of the Intellectual Property Practice.
+Brian Rosenthal is a partner in the New York office of Gibson, Dunn & Crutcher.
+He is a member of the Intellectual Property practice.

-Mr. Rosenthal is a trial lawyer with particular emphasis on patent litigation.
+Brian is a trial lawyer with a particular emphasis on patent litigation.
 His patent litigation practice has spanned a wide range of technologies, with a concentration on computer software, electronics and medical devices.

-Mr. Rosenthal has litigated over 90 patent cases, most as lead counsel, handling all aspects of litigation from complaint to trial and appeal.
-He has led—and won—several jury trials and conducted many Markman and summary judgment hearings.
-Mr. Rosenthal has also argued several patent cases to the Court of Appeals for the Federal Circuit.
-Brian has represented such companies as AT&T, Dell EMC, SharkNinja, Daimler, Sprint, Rubrik, Philips Electronics, Google, Gemalto, Nespresso, Acushnet, Elekta, NXP Semiconductors, ARM, Eurocopter and MicroStrategy.
+Brian has litigated over 120 patent cases, most as lead counsel, handling all aspects of litigation from complaint to trial and appeal.
+He has led—and won—several jury trials and arbitrations.
+Brian has also argued and won several patent cases to the Court of Appeals for the Federal Circuit.
+He has represented such companies as Cisco, VMware, Apple, AT&T, Dell EMC, SharkNinja, Verizon, Daimler, Sprint, Rubrik, Sophos, Philips Electronics, Google, Gemalto, Nespresso, Acushnet, Elekta, NXP Semiconductors, ARM, Eurocopter and MicroStrategy.

-Mr. Rosenthal also has substantial experience handling Patent Office validity proceedings including inter partes review and covered business method petitions, most often in parallel with ongoing high-stakes litigation.
+Brian also has substantial experience handling Patent Office validity proceedings including inter partes review and post grant review petitions, most often in parallel with ongoing high-stakes litigation.
 His practice also includes strategic counseling and licensing related to intellectual property matters.

-- Zhejiang Medicine Company and ZMC-USA: Represented ZMC against competitor Kaneka Corporation in 8-year patent infringement case involving dietary supplement coenzyme Q10.
-Lead trial counsel in jury trial resulting in jury verdict of non-infringement and complete victory.
+- Zhejiang Medicine Company and ZMC-USA: Lead trial counsel for ZMC against competitor Kaneka Corporation in 8-year patent infringement case involving dietary supplement coenzyme Q10.
+After two-week jury trial, won verdict of non-infringement and complete victory.

-- Gemalto: Represented Gemalto as co-lead counsel against Merchant Customer Exchange in week-long arbitration over breach of a mobile payment platform contract.
-Won $45.8 million (including attorney fees), resulting in complete victory.
+- Gemalto: Lead trial counsel for Gemalto as against Merchant Customer Exchange in week-long arbitration over breach of a mobile payment platform contract.
+Won all of our client’s requested relief: $45.8 million (including attorney fees), resulting in complete victory.

 - Google and Motorola: Represented Google and Motorola against BE Technology against its patent infringement claims involving cloud computing and targeted advertising.
 Led and argued inter partes review petitions invalidating all asserted claims of both asserted patents.
 Argued and won Federal Circuit appeal, resulting in complete victory.